Pelé law: Professional athlete's labor contract

 The absence of any of above mentioned aspects will nullify the contract.
 A valid contract is formed only if both parties intend the act of signing to be the last act in the formation of a binding contract.

 The requirement of a written contract implies that the athlete must be able to understand its terms and sign his or her name and also to avoid discussions about the existence of labor relation between the club and athlete.

 The parties in a PALC must be an athlete and a club or a sports enterprise.
 This provision intends to hinder the action of agents.
 However, the law does not prohibit the ownership of a club by an agent.

 The term of a PALC must be clearly stated in the contract, and pursuant to Article 30 of Pelé law the minimum term of a PALC is 3 (three) months and a maximum is 5 (five) years.
 However, a PALC may have its terms suspended if the athlete becomes unable to exercise his activity due to an occupational accident or disease, suffered in the club or while defending any team selection.

 Article 31 of Pelé law provides that if the club has not effected partially or totally the payment for the services for 3 (three) consecutive months, the PALC can be rescinded by the athlete without the latter incurring in any fine.
 Moreover, pursuant article 32 of Pelé law, if the mentioned partial or total late payment lasts 2 (two) or more months, the athlete is allowed to stop playing for his team.

 In case the athlete is asked to integrate the national or regional team, pursuant to article 41, the NSAE responsible for the national team shall be liable for the payment of the wages of the athletes for the services during the period that he/she will be under NSAE disposal.

 The payment encompasses not only wages but also gratification, bonuses, benefits and reserves.
 Two other forms of payment may be included in the contract.
 These are known as (i) "bicho" and (ii) Arena.
-The Arena will be explained later.